 All in all, I suggest these blue zone locals can give us somewhat of a “north star” to follow in terms of health.
 Whatever they’re eating and doing, it seems to be helping them be healthy, enough to live a long time.
 And even if we can’t follow their example perfectly, we can strive to eat like they do as much as possible.

-In our last article we discussed incredible power of emotional contagion, and how – due to mirror neurons – emotions are extremely contagious.
+In our last article we discussed incredible power of emotional contagion, and how – due to our tendency to subconsciously mirror others – emotions are extremely contagious.
 Because of this, with a little self-awareness, you can guide your emotions to positively influence others.

 One specific, actionable, and incredibly powerful way to go about doing this is simple: smile at someone.